commander-trashdin/macrowriters/README.md

 Two options:

 1. **Reader Macros:** Create a data structure at the read stage.
 You receive a stream of characters, which you can use however you want.
 This allows you to create a new "literal" syntax for anything.
-Handy, but it always creates a literal, i.e., an immutable value.
+Handy, but it always creates a literal, i.e., an immutable value -- keep that in mind.

 2. **Regular Functions:** Use a regular function with a string containing the data.
 If you need full compile-time evaluation, you can assign it to an `eval-when (:compile)` variable.
+If you want that inside a function, you will have to use a thing from 1.4.

 ### 1.4 A Special Case